What is a hard fork?

 Since Bitcoin is defined by these "hard" rules (also known as Consensus Rules), changing even just one of them would create a completely new blockchain: we call this a hard fork.

-The term "Fork" can be easily visualized if you consider that both chains share a single transaction history and balance history until the Fork, at which point they become separate albeit sister chains.
+The term "fork" can be easily visualized if you consider that both chains share a single transaction history and balance history until the fork, at which point they become separate chains.

-- Both chains (Blockchains) "agree to disagree" and develop their separate projects with different names.
-Both projects are happy to go their separate ways, so both protocols will build and add to their chains something called Replay Protection, this prevents transactions on one chain, to be re-broadcasted onto the other.
-We call this a Replay Attack.
+- Both chains (blockchains) "agree to disagree" and develop their separate projects with different names.
+Both projects are happy to go their separate ways, so both protocols will build and add to their chains something called replay protection.
+This protection prevents a replay attack where transactions on one chain are re-broadcasted onto the other.

-The Exodus Developer Team recently managed to implement Replay Protection to Split Bitcoin Cash (BCH) and Bitcoin SV (BSV) on the wallet.
-After this process is completed, those holding BCH on their Exodus wallets will be able to send and exchange both assets independently, without risking a Replay Attack.
+The Exodus developer team implemented replay protection to split Bitcoin Cash (BCH) and Bitcoin SV (BSV) on the wallet.
+After the split process is completed, those holding BCH on their Exodus wallets will be able to send and exchange both assets independently, without risking a replay attack.